 - 1 large pear, cored and sliced into large pieces

-- 1/2 cucumber, peeled
+- ½ cucumber, peeled

-- Blend until smooth, adding additional water until the smoothie is the texture and consistency you enjoy.
+- Blend until smooth, adding additional water or ice until the smoothie is your desired texture and consistency.